America's Funniest Home Videos: Syndication

 Repeats of the show began airing in broadcast syndication on September 11, 1995.

-The initial off-network syndication package consisted of the entirety of seasons 1-5, and the first 12 episodes of season 6, and was distributed by MTM Enterprises.
-This package aired on various local channels, TBS from October 2, 1995 – 1998, and USA Network from 1998 to 2001.
-20th Television then assumed syndication rights from their purchase of MTM Enterprises in 1997, and continued on with the initial package, and issuing a new package with the remainder of seasons 6 through 8.
+The initial off-network syndication package consisted of the entirety of seasons 1–3 and 5, the first 14 episodes of season 4 and the first 11 episodes of season 6, and was distributed by MTM Enterprises.
+This package aired on various local channels, TBS from October 2, 1995 – 1997, and USA Network from 1998 to 2001.
+20th Television then assumed syndication rights from their purchase of MTM Enterprises in 1997, and continued on with the initial package, and issuing a new package with the remainder of season 4 and 6 through 8, which most local stations ran into September 2001.
 Hallmark Channel notably aired both packages from August 5, 2001 to 2002, and various other channels carried the new package as well, but most stuck to the initial 5 1/2 season deal.
-Seasons 6–8 aired on ABC Family (now Freeform) from January 2002 to October 2007, usually on Tuesday through Saturday mornings, and occasionally on Sunday nights if a movie was not shown, being the last to air said seasons.
-After 2001, Buena Vista Television began distributing the show, and with it came two revamped packages: seasons 1-5 and 6-8.
+Seasons 6–8 aired on ABC Family (now Freeform) from January 2005 to September 2007, usually on Tuesday through Saturday mornings, and occasionally on Sunday nights if a movie was not shown, being the last to air said seasons.
+After 2001, Buena Vista Television began distributing the show, and with it came two revamped packages: seasons 1–5 and 6–8.
 The first 5 seasons aired among networks such as PAX TV (now Ion Television) every Monday through Thursday night (later Monday through Friday night) from October 6, 2003 to April 11, 2005, and Nick at Nite for a short time from April 30 to October 12, 2007.
 The Saget era continued in local syndication for some time, finally ending up again on Hallmark Channel beginning on January 4, 2010.
 They were due to air all 8 seasons of the Saget run, but due to constantly changing timeslots, they never got past the tail end of season 5.
 The Saget era originally ceased its syndication run on February 25, 2010.

-In 2025, the Saget era returned to syndication on a FAST streaming channel called "AFV Classics," along with the Bergeron era.
-Internationally, all 8 seasons aired on DTV in Russia, TVB Pearl in Hong Kong, and the 5 season package aired on networks including Omni 2, Sun TV, Omni British Columbia and TVTropolis in Canada.
+Internationally, all 8 seasons aired on DTV in Russia, TVB Pearl in Hong Kong, Omni 2 in Canada and the 5 season package aired on other Canadian networks including Sun TV, Omni British Columbia and TVTropolis.